 We’ve put together the ultimate SEO checklist to help you increase your site’s organic traffic and boost your rankings.

-It covers 41 best practice points and tasks you need to know about.
+The checklist includes 41 best practices and tasks you need to complete.

 Download a copy of the checklist here.